This post may contain affiliate links. Read our disclosure policy here.

 Serving Avocado Egg Salad

-However, if you’re looking for lunches you can prep days in advance, this avocado egg salad might not be it.
+If you’re looking for lunches you can prep days in advance, this avocado egg salad might not be it.
 Why?
-Well, avocados tend to brown quickly which can give this salad a brownish tint.
-Thanks to the addition of lemon juice, it maintains it’s green color a little longer, but after a day, it will start to brown and I don’t know a single kid who will touch it at that point.
+Well, avocados tend to brown quickly, which can give this salad a brownish tint.
+Thanks to the addition of lemon juice, it maintains its green color a little longer, but after a day, it will start to brown and I don’t know a single kid who will touch it at that point.
 Can we blame them?

 If I’m making a batch for the family, I’ll prepare it right before assembling lunch or early that same morning.
 If it’s just for me then I make this salad the night before and look past any coloring- it’s still fresh, trust me.
 More about packing egg salad for lunch safely here.